OBOAcademy/obook/docs/lesson/pull-requests.md

 # GitHub Pull Request Workflow

-## Update the local copy of the ontology with ‘git pull’
+## Update the local copy of the ontology
-1. In GitHub Dekstop, navigate to your local directory of your ontology
+1. In GitHub Dekstop, navigate to your local ontology directory of your ontology
-2. Make sure you are on the master/main branch and click Fetch origin
+2. Make sure you are on the master/main branch and click Pull origin (or Fetch origin)

 ## Create a New Working Branch
 1. When starting to work on a ticket, you should create a new branch of the repository to edit the ontology file.